steveloughran/engineering-proposals/refactoring-s3a.md

 Within Cloudera, we are fortunate that we provide applications with credentials are different way, as part of our RBAC mechanism.
 If our customers were hitting it someone would've sat down to do the work -again at the expense of innovation.

+Other than idenfiying the issue (assume 1 day), we are not trying to fix it ourselves, so it is a low-cost issue.

+However,  [HADOOP-18945](https://issues.apache.org/jira/browse/HADOOP-18945) is related and that appears taken a week.

 #### [HADOOP-19272](https://issues.apache.org/jira/browse/HADOOP-19272).
 S3A: AWS SDK 2.25.53 warnings logged about transfer manager not using CRT client.